-In preparing this report an initial Equality Impact Assessment is not required and has not been carried out because the matters contained within this report do not relate to a change in policy.
+In preparing this report an initial Equality Impact Assessment is not required and has not been carried out.
+The matters contained in this report will not lead to and do not relate to policy change.

 5. LEGAL IMPLICATIONS

 The course of action recommended in this report does not raise issues which should be drawn to the attention of the Authority's Monitoring Officer.